-The COVID-19 pandemic may be the public health crisis on the tips of everyone’s tongues and thumbs.
+Since early 2020, the COVID-19 pandemic has been the public health crisis on the tips of everyone’s tongues and thumbs.

 But there’s a congruent health crisis that the

-The COVID-19 pandemic has greatly affected access to in-person STI testing, treatment, and preventative care — helping to propel the STD epidemic further.
+The COVID-19 pandemic greatly affected access to in-person STI testing, treatment, and preventive care — helping to propel the STI epidemic further.
 Or so experts think.

 Read on to learn more about the intersection of the two (types of) viruses.
 Plus, where to get STI tested right now.